 Read More »

-On today’s edition of Coffee and Markets, Brad Jackson is joined by Francis Cianfrocca to discuss high-frequency trading, its critics and why the financial industry may be a parasite on our economy.
+On today’s edition of Coffee and Markets, Brad Jackson is joined by Josh Zerkle to discuss Super Bowl XLIX, Seattle’s epic collapse at the end and the dad-vertising commercials.

 Read More »